Smooth asymptotics for collapsing Calabi-Yau metrics

-In this section we will also denote by $\omega_{\rm can}$ a fixed K\"ahler metric on $B$, which in our later application to Theorems A and B will be the restriction to our ball $B$ of the solution of the Monge-Amp\`ere equation \eqref{ma_limit}.
+In this section we will also denote by $\omega_{\rm can}$ a fixed K\"ahler metric on $B$ (with no special properties), which in our later application to Theorems A and B will be the restriction to our ball $B$ of the unique global solution of the Monge-Amp\`ere equation \eqref{ma_limit}.

-Given a smooth function $H$ with $\int_{\{z\}\times Y}H\omega_F^n=0$ for all $z\in B$, and a $(1,1)$-form $\alpha$ on $B\times Y$ we define a smooth function on $B$ by
+Given a smooth function $H$ with $\int_{\{z\}\times Y}H\omega_F^n=0$ for all $z\in B$ and a $(1,1)$-form $\alpha$ on $B\times Y$ we define a smooth function on $B$ by